Samik-Heda/Saflizer/README.md

 # Winner of the AI/ML Hackathon on Road safety, NSS IIT Roorkee, 2024
 # Saflizer
-Winner of the AI/ML Hackathon on Road safety, NSS IIT Roorkee, 2024 A simple solution to a big problem.
+A simple solution to a big problem.
 A solution to drunk drivers, currently school bus drivers, but could be utilized for others in the future. **Developed by Samik Heda and Taksheel Shah for AI/ML Hackathon on Road safety, NSS IIT Roorkee**

  ## The Problem